 I created Florida Backroads Travel to tell you about those roads less traveled and guide you along the way.

-You will learn about festivals, wineries, museums, historic sites, beaches, state parks, smaller attractions and quaint local restaurants and lodging places.
+You will visit small towns and hear a bit about their history and will also be told about festivals, wineries, museums, historic sites, beaches, parks, smaller attractions and quaint local restaurants and authentic old Florida lodging places.

 New or updated articles are added to the website every day.

 Whispering Oaks Winery is located on a farm west of The Villages Florida.
 They specialize in wine from blueberries grown on their farm.